-It is the responsibility of all special needs students to contact the Dean of Student Services for an interview and needs assessment prior to their first term of enrollment.
+It is the responsibility of all special needs students to contact the Assistant Dean of Student Services for an interview and needs assessment prior to their first term of enrollment.
 To ensure that accommodations are provided in a timely fashion, the university strongly encourages students to submit accommodation requests well in advance of the start of any coursework for which the accommodation is requested.
-The Dean maintains a file on each special needs student including specifics on needed accommodations and adaptations.
-Information is communicated to the current instructors of special needs students at the start of each term of enrollment.
+The Assistant Dean maintains a file on each special needs student including specifics on needed accommodations and adaptations.